Laser Marking Ceramics: Everything You Need To Know

 Can you laser engrave ceramics without a spray?

-Yes — but only with a UV laser.
-CO₂ and fiber lasers usually need a marking spray or ink (like Brilliance Laser Inks) to achieve dark, high-contrast marks on ceramics.
-Without it, CO₂ lasers produce light/white marks.
+Yes — but only with a UV laser or CO₂ and diode lasers usually need a marking spray or ink (like Brilliance Laser Inks) to achieve dark, high-contrast marks on ceramics.

 What is the best laser for ceramic mugs or tiles?